SFDX Unlocked Packages Guide

 Guidance in this document provides details on some products that the team who developed are familiar with, but the approach would be the same regardless of the tools used.

-• Azure Pipelines - Continuous integration and continuous delivery (CI/CD) that works with any language, platform, and cloud.
+• - Continuous integration and continuous delivery (CI/CD) that works with any language, platform, and cloud.

-• Azure Repos - Unlimited cloud-hosted private Git and Team Foundation Version Control (TFVC) reports for your project.
+• - Unlimited cloud-hosted private Git and Team Foundation Version Control (TFVC) reports for your project.

-• Azure Boards - Work tracking with boards, backlogs, team dashboards, and custom reporting.
+• - Work tracking with boards, backlogs, team dashboards, and custom reporting.

-• Azure Test Plans - All-in-one planned and exploratory testing solution.
+• - All-in-one planned and exploratory testing solution.

 • Visual Studio Code - IDE used in tandem with Salesforce DX plugin to write edit, and deploy code into the repos.